 In April I received an invitation to attend Pinterest's first conference for content creators--called In The Making.
 I promptly texted my Mom, "can you watch our kids for a few days?
 I need to go to California in June!"
 Arranged logistics, and asked my husband for style and weather advice (he visits San Fran frequently for work).

 So last week I flew to San Francisco.
 I don't mind flying by myself as long as I have things to do.
 I brought my kindle with several book rentals (thanks, library!), podcasts on my phone, and my laptop for watching movies.
 It was my first time to visit San Francisco and I was instantly mesmerized by the hills, water, and architecture.

-Tag & Tibby currently has 2.2 million monthly viewers with over 7,000 followers.
+Tag & Tibby currently has over 8,500 followers.
 Follow Tag Tibby on Pinterest here.

 On social platforms like Twitter or Instagram, new content gets views for around 24 hours.
 But content and images live on Pinterest indefinitely and are re-shared for years.

 Meeting with Pinterest and attending their conference gave me a better understanding of how I can engage with my readers & potential readers successfully through the platform.
 As content creators Pinterest wants us to think more about our readers and what they want, pin less to group boards, and focus more to our personal boards.

 The conference was hosted at California College of the Arts.
 It was a beautiful facility and had the space for hundreds of content creators.
 The conference itself was free, but I paid the travel expenses of getting to the conference.
 There were famous people there, y'all.
 Speakers included founders Evan Sharp and Ben Silbermann, Joy Cho, Brit Morin, and Camille Styles...just to name a few.
 I spotted Emily Henderson there with her team.
 And chatted with Gabrielle Blair.